Who should apply as an international student?

 I am currently finishing my final year of high school/secondary school or University.
 Do I have to wait until I finish the year before I apply to the University of La Verne?

 No, the University of La Verne would prefer that you apply during your final year by sending a transcript which includes your mid-year grades/marks of your final year and courses in progress.
 The Office of International Admission will make a decision based on the courses already completed and satisfactory completion of your remaining courses.
 You will not be permitted to register for your first semester at the University of La Verne until your final transcript is received.

 What do I need to submit for my application?

 Please see the application requirements for Undergraduate and Transfer admission for a list of all required documents.

 Does the university require original educational documents?

-Transcripts, test scores and bank statements must be official, original documents.
+Transcripts and test scores must be official, original documents.
 In addition, notarized or attested English translations of foreign transcripts are required.
 Facsimiles (faxes), scanned documents or photocopies are not acceptable for these documents.
-The copy of the passport page and financial statement may be copied and submitted electronically.
+The copy of the passport page, bank statements, and financial statement may be copied and submitted electronically.
 Once submitted, all documents become the property of the University and cannot be returned.